Sage2dope/dot/README.md

 npm install
 ```

-3. Run the command to populate the template needed for the project environment variables
+3. Run the command to populate the template needed for the project frontend environment variables
 ```bash
 cp .env.example .env
 ```